vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 of ritual also reaches back to Vedic times and is canonized in the same Gr̥hyas¯utra literature.

-A central role in these rituals is reserved for the ‘Lord of the Homestead’, Vāstoṣpati, already hymned in r̥gveda 7.54.1-3, a power who is represented by a firm posṭ Kane gives the following description of this House Sacrifice \(Vāstuyaj˜
+A central role in these rituals is reserved for the ‘Lord of the Homestead’, Vāstoṣpati, already hymned in r̥gveda 7.54.1-3, a power who is represented by a firm posṭ Kane gives the following description of this House Sacrifice \(Vāstuyajña\).

-na\).

 On an auspicious day and moment, the stone should be laid over jewels and all seeds; similarly the post is to be worshipped at the hands of four brāhmaṇas; the